YouBase/white-paper/applications.md

 Using digital signatures, YouBase will allow for each participant in a health care transaction to have a YouBase store that will allow each to verify their identity, have the identity signed as valid, then attach a health measurement or record to that identity.
 YouBase wallets would act to validate an identity, and the keys would server as both a unique ID and a data address.

-For example,
-A user would enter a lab, show that his identity matches with a traditional ID or, simply present his YouBase token that has already been signed.
+For example, a user would enter a lab, show that his identity matches with a traditional ID or, simply present his YouBase token that has been signed.
 The public key token is then verified as belonging to the user and documented in the system.
 The phlebotomist takes a blood sample, notes the date/time, and the sample is then permanently associated with the user's token/private-key.
 The sample is processed using the lab's existing system.
 The results (data) are sent to Mr. User's YouBase wallet and can only be opened/viewed by the token/secure-key.

 This could be applied to many health care transactions, creating validated identity and a universal set of address to which patient information could be signed.
 Using this kind of a system we expect will also improve data quality as each data entry will require a digital signature linked to the person who entered the information.